Newborn Screening - Specimen Collection Requirements

 Texas rules state that:

-For more information regarding the rules outlining a Healthcare Provider’s requirement to collect the newborn screen, see the Texas Administrative Code for Newborn Screening.
+For more information regarding the rules outlining a health care provider’s requirement to collect the newborn screen, see the Texas Administrative Code for Newborn Screening.

 Newborn Screening (NBS) Specimen Collection Supplies